 Ash told me more about Whistler and why he loves it.
 There are only 10,000 residents, but they host between 30,000-70,000 tourists a day.
 All of the jobs available are in hospitality.
 A lot of people volunteer for perks around the city.
 For example, you could volunteer to be a greeter at one of the museums and get a yearly bus pass.
 Or do a volunteer shift for 22 weeks and get a ski pass ($1,500).
 Ash said the small town and all of the volunteer work means you often run into the same folks, which helps to ensure people are nice to each other.
 You will likely end up working or volunteering with that person down the road, so you don’t want it to be awkward.

-I told Ash about my back, neck, and shoulder pain and he asked, “Would weed help?”
-I declined his offer and he recommended I check out physiotherapy.
+I told Ash about my back, neck, and shoulder pain, and he asked, “Would weed help?”
+I declined his offer, and he recommended I check out physiotherapy.
 He helped me call and get an appointment.
-I told Ash I was also going to check out the Scandinave Spa because the hot tubs and saunas might help my muscles.
-He asked if I wanted some mushrooms and I declined those as well.
+I told Ash I would check out the Scandinave Spa because the hot tubs and saunas might help my muscles.
+He asked if I wanted some mushrooms, and I declined those as well.
 He told me to be careful in the hot tub because a friend of his recently died in one.
-He said, “We all eat mushrooms, smoke weed, and drink so that probably contributed to it.”
+He said, “We all eat mushrooms, smoke weed, and drink, so that probably contributed to it.”

-After physiotherapy, I walked over to a massage place and a got an hour long massage, hoping my muscles would loosen a bit.
+After physiotherapy, I walked over to a massage place and got an hour-long massage, hoping my muscles would loosen a bit.
 Once the massage was done, I drove to the Scandinave spa.

 After about an hour, I went back up to the cafe inside to eat some dinner.
 I was upset when I saw they decided to close the kitchen early because they didn’t have enough staff.
 All I could get was a yogurt parfait and a piece of cheesecake for $13.

 When I got back to my Airbnb, Ash was hanging out drinking a beer.
-We ate candy together as I told him about my day.
+We ate candy together, as I told him about my day.
 He told me about mushrooms again.
-He had a bike tour in the morning at 9:00 am and two people already signed up, so I said I would join that group.
+He had a bike tour at 9:00 am, and two people already signed up, so I said I would join that group.
 I went to bed and took some more medication, hoping I would be capable of the bike ride in the morning.